Quest to the Pacific Northwest - Skagway, Alaska

 After kayaking, we warmed up in the snack tent and then boarded the White Pass and Yukon train to return to Skagway.
 The train was originally built to carry stampeders and their gear, and then went into disuse for many years before it was restored as a scenic railway.
 We traveled for 1.5 hours down the mountains, back to sea level.
 All the tunnels and cuts were made with black powder.
 As we did the switchbacks, we caught glimpses of the wooden trestles we had just crossed and the architecture is incredible!
 Pictures from a moving train could not capture the beauty so here is a great shot from a professional via instagram

 After arriving at the depot in Skagway, we browsed the shops and made our way back to the ship.
-Ran into Carl in town who had been rock climbing all afternoon, and loved it even if his hands were roughed up and he could barely move the next day.
-Tom particularly liked the train vehicles that were on display outside the depot.
+Ran into the Accountant in town who had been rock climbing all afternoon, and loved it even if his hands were roughed up and he could barely move the next day.
+The Engineer particularly liked the train vehicles that were on display outside the depot.
 See pic of the huge snowblower car that can be pushed by 2 engines to clear the tracks.
 Exhausted, everyone took a nap before dinner.
-Ellen is getting over a cold and Pete appears to have picked up something, so we are all trying to get some extra rest when possible.
+The VP is getting over a cold and the Chemist appears to have picked up something else, so we are all trying to get some extra rest when possible.

 We dined in the Grand Princess main dining room after attending a lecture on the work of Thomas Kinkade, an artist known for luminous landscapes.
 The lecture talked about how his childhood influenced his paintings and explained the lithograph (aka print) process he used, since he never sold his canvases after his first art show.
 Dinner was Italian themed and very good.
 After dessert we called it a night since we dock in Juneau at 630 am on Wednesday.